Causes of Lung Cancer: Study compares smoking & air pollution

 In its 2010 report on Reducing Environmental Cancer Risk, the U.S. President’s Cancer Panel stated: “The burgeoning number and complexity of known or suspected environmental carcinogens compel us to act to protect public health, even though we may lack irrefutable proof of harm.”

-The discussion will be moderated by Andre Green, Associate Director of the Cancer and Environment Network of Southwest Pennsylvania.
+The discussion was moderated by Andre Green, Associate Director of the Cancer and Environment Network of Southwest Pennsylvania.

 Featured Speakers